nanocosmos/docs/mkdocs1/docs/nanostream-android-mp4-recording.md

 ## Steps to configure MP4 recording

-To enable the MP4 recording there are two functions in the nanoStreamSettings Class.
 MP4 recording can be configured with two function calls on a nanoStreamSettings object.

 1. Enabling MP4 recording: setRecordMp4(boolean)